Table of Contents

 There has been a correlation with the increase in the risk of aortic sclerosis in persons with an increase in serum calcium, phosphate, PTH (parathyroid hormone level) and 25 hydroxyvitamin D level.
 Although the association between the conditions have been shown, the complete causative reasoning could not be done.

-Mechanical stress causes damage of the aortic valve (particularly the endothelium of the aortic valve).
-This damage leads to the lipid accumulation, which, in turn, leads to oxidation of lipid due to the development of inflammation as a resolving mechanism.
-The reason for mechanical stress could be hypertension, ventricular hypertrophy, older age group associated stenosis of the root of the aortic valve.
+Mechanical stress causes damage to the aortic valve (particularly the endothelium of the aortic valve).
+This damage leads to the lipid accumulation, which, in turn, leads to the oxidation of lipid due to the development of inflammation as a resolving mechanism.
+The reason for mechanical stress could be hypertension, ventricular hypertrophy, older age group associated with stenosis of the root of the aortic valve.

 Familial association via genetic linkage